Fatmazahraa001/-Rental-Management-System/README.md

 - Fetch apartment by landlord id
 - Get total number of all apartments
 - Get all apartments in certain location

-## Known Bugs
-The application works perfectly well, no bugs.